maxto/ubique/doc/matarrs/ncols.md

 ### ncols

-Number of columns in vector|matrix
+Number of columns in vector|matrix MxN

 #### Syntax